balqaasem/settpay/README.md

-# settpay
+# SETTPAY
-SettPay Applicatioin.
-Easy web3 payments.
-Just Unique!
+Setheum's easy to use web3 wallet